-Brief reports on the Laboratory's technical accomplishments and capabilities
+Brief reports on the Laboratory's technical capabilities

 Articles on intriguing technical innovations